-General Dentists in Atlanta, GA
+Pediatric Restorative Dental Care in Atlanta, GA

 Tooth-Colored Dental Fillings

-A dental filling becomes necessary when a cavity develops in a patients tooth.
-This is a small hole in the surface of the tooth that is the result of decay and plaque buildup, and fillings help to “fill” this space in in order to prevent future decay.
-We use fillings made of a composite resin material.
-Currently, tooth fillings are made to match the color of the tooth in order to make them as hidden and discreet as possible.
+A dental filling becomes necessary when a cavity develops in a patient’s tooth.
+A cavity is a small hole in the surface of the tooth that is the result of decay and plaque buildup, and fillings help to “fill” this space in in order to prevent future decay.
+We use fillings made of a composite resin material made to match the color of the tooth in order to make them as hidden and discreet as possible.
 This depends on where exactly the cavity is located and what filling solution is most effective for your child’s needs.
-Our team at Children’s Dentistry of Atlanta will always speak with patients and perform full assessments before making any suggestions regarding which type of dental restoration a child should receive.
-There are two main types of dental fillings – direct and indirect.
-Direct fillings, as their name suggests, are placed precisely into the dental cavity and are placed immediately with a single office visit.
-Indirect fillings, on the other hand, may require multiple office visits and can include inlays and on-lays, veneers, or composite materials, such as bonding.
-Both of these types of fillings perform the task of filling lost tooth material that is the result of decay and plaque buildup.

 Dental Crowns